blokz/hiveblokz/README.md

 `apinode` is optional and defaults to https://api.deathwing.me/

 when manually setting `apinode` or `frontend`, omit the `https://` as the script will add that automagically.

+# Todo
+Remove separator - undecided on how to present the post title and posted on date in a manner that will be presentable without additional CSS as I would like to remain as neutral as possible. currently using a blokz icon as a divider, which isn't optimal..